igormorgado/igormorgado.github.io/_posts/2018-06-06-seamless_gameworld.md

 If we map our world starting in top-left position (as we can see in the left side on  *figure 13*), and moving the $x$ coordinate to left and th $y$ coordinate down, we can say that position $(11,4)$ on the matrix representing this map contains the number $11$.
 And was not totaly by coincidence I have choosen numbers below 10 to **walkable** tiles, and values above *10* to non walkable tiles.
 Of course this additional information could be stored somewhere else, for example another associated map containing only $$0$$ and $$1$$ where $$0$$ is walkable path, and $1$ is non walkable path, it is also a valid approach, this map is called **collision map** and is a fast way to know if the player can walk or not for a region since is often small (1 bit only) per tile.
 A third approach is *pack* the collision map inside the regular map, for example the first/last bit is the collision, for a 8 bit system it turns numbers above or equal 127 collidable, and numbers below 126 non collidable.

 {% include image.html url="/images/gameworld1/grid_transform.png" description="Figure 13: On left it shows the cartesian coordinates starting in top left.
-At right it shows the grid on axonometric grid.
+At right it shows the axonometric grid.
 The arrow denotes a equivalence between both projection methods (we will discuss this in another paper" %}

-1. Describe  the tiles and props over the tile.

-2. Examples with Zelda and other games.
+But more complicated games could have more information in a single tile

 3. The tile structure and placement